-The applicant(s) shall demonstrate a balanced expertise in areas like development, integration, manufacturing, distribution of GNSS components, GNSS receivers and antennas, GNSS based devices and/or providing expertise in the field of GNSS R&D.
+The applicant consortia shall demonstrate a balanced expertise in areas like development, integration, testing, manufacturing, distribution of GNSS components, GNSS chipsets/receivers and/or providing expertise in the field of GNSS R&D.

 Applicants must show they have the operational (technical and management) capacity to complete the activities to be supported by this Call for Proposal and must demonstrate their capacity to manage the activities corresponding to the size of the project for which the grant is requested.